aolney/ct-modular-book/docs/07-fun-mod-create.md

 However, there are two differences with respect to previous patches.
 First, a VCA accepts unipolar control CV, so the LFO must be set to unipolar.
 Second, when the LFO goes to zero, it will completely close the VCA just like an envelope does.
-In order to keep some base line of loudness, you must mix a copy of the signal with the signal coming out of the VCA.
+In order to keep some base line of loudness, you must mix a copy of the VCO output with the tremolo-modified VCO output.
 Try to create tremolo with an LFO using the button in Figure \@ref(fig:tremelo-lfo-vca-vco-scope) and adjust the parameters to match the tremolo of the guitar pedal in Figure \@ref(fig:guitar-tremolo).
 As before, no tremolo occurs when the LFO frequency is zero, so on can turn the tremolo effect on and off by setting LFO frequency using a sequencer or other means.